julianra87/sedai-csv-ascii-art/README.md

 3. **Run the Application**

-   If you're providing a prebuilt `.jar` file, share it as a downloadable asset.
-Users can download it and run it like this:
+   After generating the `.jar` file in the steps above, users can run it like this:

    ```bash
    java -jar sedai-csv-ascii-art-1.0.jar
    ```

    Or if built locally:

    ```bash
    java -jar target/sedai-csv-ascii-art-1.0.jar
    ```

-4. **Dependencies**
+5. **Dependencies**

-   Make sure to include the following in your `pom.xml`:
-    - Lombok
+   This application leverages the usage of:
-    - Apache Commons Lang
+    - Apache Commons artifact `commons-csv` version 1.14.0 for csv consumption and parsing.

-   See the full dependency list in the `README` above.
+    - Project Lombok artifact `Lombok` version 1.18.38 for boilerplate code generation via annotations to reduce the amount of code written and leverage built in methods and implementations.

 ##  Usage